Elmegaard/D2TxtImporter/README.md

 # To do
 - Rework cube recipes
 - Rework hard coded values (enhanced damage, skill tree names, etc.)
-- Add support for all DescFunc from ItemStatCosts.txt, I do not have text files that use all of them and can't really test it all with vanilla .txt files
+- Add support for all DescFunc from ItemStatCosts.txt, I do not have text files that use all of them and can't really test it all with vanilla .txt files.
+If a "todo" shows up in your output, please post the todo in a new issue along with how it is supposed to look so I can correctly generate the output.
 - Cleanup the mess of a code this entire project is..
 - Add better exception handling so the exceptions actually makes sense
 - Add better searching on web part